Azure-Samples/azure-cosmosdb-graph-bulkexecutor-dotnet-getting-started/README.md

 ## Graph Bulk Import API

   Below is the primary API for graph bulk import API.
 The same API can be used for both vertices and edges as it accepts IEnumerable<object> as input.
 However these objects needs be of type Microsoft.Azure.CosmosDB.BulkExecutor.Graph.Element.GremlinVertex or Microsoft.Azure.CosmosDB.BulkExecutor.Graph.Element.GremlinEdge.
-If any other types of objects are provided, the API will reject them by throw an error.
+If any other types of objects are provided, the API will reject them by throwing an error.

   * With list of JSON-serialized documents
   ```csharp